How do you deal with online trolls?

 Brands should be careful about trying to de-platform someone.
 Although they might be online trolls, they’re not in violation of your house rules anymore.
 Because they’re not in your “house.”

-The only time de-platforming is a reasonable course of action is if an online troll violates the terms of conditions stated by the social network itself.
+The only time de-platforming is a reasonable course of action is if an online troll violates the terms or conditions stated by the social network.
 But even then, there’s a high probability that the social network won’t respond to your reports.

 Attempting to de-platform someone is a typical high-risk, low-reward endeavour.